| He paints for deriving aesthetic pleasure.

 is on between one colour and another, between object

+and subject and things and thoughts.
 Critic Umesh Verma has written, "Singh is a virile

 painter from Rajasthan.
 Calligraphic textures and through